The blog.

 How to avoid being duped by survivorship bias

 It’s easy to see, and pay attention to, only successful individuals and businesses, not the failures that fall by the wayside.
-This phenomenon is called survivorship bias: “the logical error of concentrating on the people or things that made it past some selection process and overlooking those that did not, typically because of their lack of visibility.”
-(Wikipedia).
-This article explains, with examples, what survivorship bias is and how to avoid being duped by it.
+This phenomenon is called survivorship bias, a cognitive error that occurs when we focus on the people or things that have “survived” a particular process while overlooking those that did not, which leads us to incorrect conclusions about a situation or phenomenon.

 Continue reading